ircv3/ircv3-specifications/extensions/resume.md

 ### Capabilities

-The `draft/resume` capability is advertised by servers that support resuming connections.
-This capability is requested by clients that reconnect in this way with the `RESUME` command and have the ability to correctly parse the `RESUMED` message as described in this specification.
-Once the `draft/resume` capability has been negotiated for a client, servers MAY extend the "ping timeout" length for that client (with the expectation that if the client disconnects, it will try to resume its' connection using the method described here).
+The `draft/resume` and `sasl` capabilities are advertised by servers that support resuming connections.
+The `draft/resume` capability is requested by clients that support parsing the `RESUMED` message described in this specification, as well as those using the `RESUME` command to resume their previous connection.
+Once the `draft/resume` capability has been negotiated for a client, servers MAY extend the "ping timeout" length for that client (with the expectation that if the client disconnects, it will try to resume its' connection as described here).

 ### Messages